shawn-nyk/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+1. Shutting down
+   1. Quit the app by typing `exit` <br>
+      Expected: A Exit pop-out dialog will confirm the intention to exit InternHunter.
+For all users, you can use `tab` on keyboard to navigate.
+For **MacOS** users, use `spacebar` to confirm the exit, while the **rest** can use `enter` to confirm the exit.

+#### Note

+* If an item exist before in InternHunter, a duplicate error message will be shown.
+* If the command relating to a certain item type is executed on other tab, InternHunter will automatically switch the tab to correct tab. i.e  executing `add com` commands on application tab will bring the tab state of InternHunter from application tab to company tab.
+* When doing `add`, `edit`, the right display will automatically adjust and reflect the recently executed command.

+#### Adding a company

+1. Adding a company called garena with its non-optional relevant fields such as address being 201 Victoria St, email being GarenaHires@garena.com and phone number being 65093545

+   1. Prerequisites: Garena not already added in Internhunter.

+   1. Test case: `add com n/Garena a/201 Victoria St e/GarenaHires@garena.com p/65093545`  <br>
+      Expected: A card displaying information of the company is added.
+The right display will show full information of the company added.

+   1. Test case: `add com n/Google a/101 Tampines St e/GoogleHires@google.com p/62343434 t/Cloud Computing t/Artificial Intelligence` <br>
+      Expected: The difference compared to the above test case, this adds some tags to the card which will show both `Cloud Computing` and `Artificial Intelligence`.

+   1. Test case: `add com n/Facebook a/301 Raffles St e/FacebookHires@fb.com`  <br>
+      Expected: An error message will be shown, showing information of how this command should be entered.
+The command box text will turn red to inform you of the invalid command.

+#### Adding an internship

+1. Adding an internship with Job title Machine Learning Engineer.

+   1. Prerequisites: A company have to exist first, and add it to the company via a valid index.

+   1. Test case: `add int 1 j/Machine Learning Engineer` <br>
+   Expected: In the right display, the information of the internship will be shown.

+   1. Test case: `add int 1` <br>
+   Expected: An error message will be shown, showing information of how this command should be entered.
+The command box text will turn red to inform you of the invalid command.

+#### Adding an application

+1. Adding an application is simulating applying for an application.

+   1. Prerequisites: An internship must exist first before you can apply for it.

+   1. Test case: `add app 1 i/1 d/24-12-20 s/interview`
+   Expected: A card displaying information of this application is added.
+There will be a status showing as **interview**.
+The date will be shown as 24 dec and the year is taken to be from year 2000-2099(Note that the date have to be in the future).

+   1. Test case: `add app 1 i/2` (ensure that you have a second internship first)
+   Expected: Similar to the above test case, however the status will be shown as the default test status **applied**.
+The date will be today's date and the time will be taken to be 2359.

+   1. Test case: `add app 1` <br>
+      Expected: An error message will be shown, showing information of how this command should be entered.
+The command box text will turn red to inform you of the invalid command.

+#### Adding a profile item

+1. Adding a skill/experience/achievement set into our profile list.

+   1. Prerequisites: This particular skill set should not be already added in InternHunter.

+   1. Test case: `add me c/skill t/React Native d/Created a mini MOBA game`
+   Expected: A card displaying information of this profile item is added.
+There will be a circular colorful icon on the right of the card that will represent skills.

+   1. Test case: `add me c/achievement t/Hackathon d/1st place`
+   Expected: Similar to the above test case, instead of a circular colorful icon, there will be a trophy representing achievement.

+   1. Test case: `add me c/experience t/Interned at google d/Worked as a frontend developer`
+   Expected: Similar to both the above test case, instead, there will be a clipboard icon to represent experience.

+   1. Test case: `add me`
+   Expected: An error message will be shown, showing information of how this command should be entered.
+The command box text will turn red to inform you of the invalid command.

+#### Editing a company

+1. Editing some fields in company.

+   1. Prerequisites: The company must exist and access via a valid Index.

+   1. Test case: `edit com 1 t/Frontend developer t/Backend developer t/Fullstack developer`
+   Expected: The tags that are in the blue box will be changed to Frontend developer, Backend developer, Fullstack developer.

+   1. Test case: `edit com 1 p/91910808`
+   Expected: The phone number of the company will be changed.
+It is visible on both the card and the right display.

+   1. Test case: `edit com 1 t/`
+   Expected: Removes all the tags for this card.

+   1. Test case: `edit com 1`
+   Expected: An error message will be shown, showing information of how this command should be entered.
+The command box text will turn red to inform you of the invalid command.

+#### Editing an internship

+1. Editing some fields in internship.

+   1. Prerequisites: The internship must exist and access via a valid Index.

+   1. Test case: `edit int 1 i/1 r/Java r/Python`
+   Expected: The 1st internship at the first company will have the requirement java and python.
+Note that it overides any existing requirements in that internship.
+(Note that if an application for this internship exist, these changes will be reflected as a tags in blue boxes on the card in the application tab)

+   1. Test case: `edit int 1 i/2 r/React native`
+   Expected: The 2nd internship at the first company will have the requirement React native.
+Similarly to the above test case, any existing requirements in that internship will be overidden.

+   1. Test case: `edit int 1`
+   Expected: An error message will be shown, showing information of how this command should be entered.
+The command box text will turn red to inform you of the invalid command.

+#### Editing an application

+1. Editing some fields in application.

+   1. Prerequisites: The application must exist and access via a valid Index.

+   1. Test case: `edit app 1 s/accepted`
+   Expected: The status that was on the card will be changed into a green status with the word accepted.

+   1. Test case: `edit app`
+   Expected: An error message will be shown, showing information of how this command should be entered.
+The command box text will turn red to inform you of the invalid command.

+#### Editing a profile item

+1. Editing some fields in the profile item.

+   1. Prerequisites: The profile item must exist and access via a valid Index.

+   1. Test case: `edit me 1 c/achievement t/Hackathon d/2nd place`
+   Expected: The image on the card will be changed into a trophy with the title being Hackathon.

+   1. Test case: `edit me`
+   Expected: An error message will be shown, showing information of how this command should be entered.
+The command box text will turn red to inform you of the invalid command.

+#### Deleting a company

+#### Deleting an internship

+#### Deleting an application

+#### Deleting a profile item

+#### Viewing a company

+#### Viewing an application

+#### View a profile Item

+#### Finding company/companies

+#### Listing out all company/companies

+#### Finding application(s)

+#### Listing out all application(s)

+#### Finding profile item(s)

+#### Listing out all profile item(s)

+#### Matching skills to job requirements

+#### Switching of tabs

+#### Viewing help

+1. Viewing help
+   1. Test case: `help`
+   Expected: Help window appears with InternHunter's user guide url.

+#### Clearing all the data in the app

+1. Clearing all existing data in InternHunter.
+   1. Prerequisites: Some data has been added to Modulo.

+   1. Test case: `clear`
+   Expected: All data cleared from all tabs.

+#### Saving the data

+1. Dealing with corrupted data files

+   1. Corrupt the current save file under ./data/.
+Edit the json with some random characters that make the JSON format unreadable.
+Alternatively, you could go to `profileitemlist.json` and add `-` to descriptors.

+   1. Double-click the jar file
+   Expected: Shows the GUI with no data.

+   1. Delete the current save file under ./data/.

+   1. Double-click the jar file
+   Expected: Shows the GUI with no data.

 ### Appendix G: Sequence Diagrams